Alwaysomesh/Joke-Generator/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements
--Thanks to Unsplash for providing the background images API.
+- Thanks to Unsplash for providing the background images API.
--Special thanks to all contributors and users for their support.
+- Special thanks to all contributors and users for their support.

 ## Contact
 Provide ways for users to get in touch with you: